Video: Louis CK on sexual misconduct allegations: 'These stories are true'

 -

-Now Playing: Attorney Lisa Bloom discusses her decision to stop representing Harvey Weinstein

-Now Playing: Senate candidate Roy Moore, comedian Louis CK face sexual misconduct allegations
+Now Playing: Comedian Louis CK accused of sexual misconduct by several women

-Now Playing: 'Novitiate' star Melissa Leo: 'I was never the prettiest girl in the room'

-Now Playing: John Lithgow says he's not ashamed of kissing scenes with Will Ferrell

 -